 The Counseling Center is located in Foust Hall, Suite 102.
 Foust Hall is located on the corner of Preston St. and East Campus Dr., between lots 28 (a meter and commuter lot) and 29 (a faculty/staff lot).
 Click or touch campus map for more information.

 7. What can I expect when I come to the Counseling Center?

 You can expect to be treated with respect by your counselor and the staff of Counseling Center.
 To the extent possible, your appointments will begin and end on time.
 We will attempt to contact you if rescheduling is needed.
 You can expect your counselor’s full attention during sessions.
 You may ask questions regarding your counselor’s training and qualifications.
 You may ask about the counseling process or any specific counseling strategies your counselor may suggest.
 You are encouraged to discuss your progress and review goals with your counselor.
 If you feel you are not making progress toward goals you should discuss this directly with your counselor.
 You have the right to terminate counseling at any time and to request referral to another counselor.

 Before your first visit with a counselor, you will be asked to complete paperwork that takes about 10 - 15 minutes.
-You can come into the Counseling Center early and complete the paperwork or pick it up from our office to complete at home and bring it to your first appointment.
+You can come into the Counseling Center early and complete the paperwork or print it out from the home page of the Counseling Centers website.
 It is important that you complete the paperwork as honestly and accurately as possible so your counselor can determine which services will best meet your needs.

 Meeting with a counselor